-REGULATORY INFORMATION
+REGULATORY FRAMEWORKS

-The regulatory framework and regulatory developments are described in the "Utilities Regulatory Information" section in Canadian Utilities' MD&A and is incorporated herein by reference.
-The MD&A may be found on SEDAR at www.sedar.com.
+The regulatory framework and recent developments are described in the "ATCO Energy Systems Business Unit Performance" section in Canadian Utilities' MD&A, which is incorporated herein by reference.
+The MD&A may be found on SEDAR+ at www.sedarplus.ca.